arito7/huffman/README.md

     if you do use the new keyword it is allocated memory in the heap. if you use the heap it will not be automatically garbage collected if you lose the pointer before deleting it you will create a memory leak.
 # Mistakes and Assumptions
-- when serializing the huffman tree i assumed i needed the frequency but when decoding the frequency is not needed, only the shape of the tree.
+- when serializing the huffman tree i assumed i needed the frequency but when decoding, the frequency is not needed, only the shape of the tree.
 - i assumed i needed to mark the end of serialization but by nature of the shape deserialization automatically stops once it reaches the end